 On March 20, 2025, BayMark Health Services, Inc.—a major provider of medication-assisted treatment for substance use disorders—discovered a significant data breach that had occurred on two separate dates: September 24, 2024 and October 14, 2024.
 According to official disclosures, the breach affected a total of 16,548 individuals across the United States.
-Of these, 11,623 were residents of Texas, 481 were in Maine, and 2 were in Massachusetts.
+Of these, 11,623 were residents of Texas, 5,460 in New Hampshire, 2,263 in Washington State, 481 in Maine, and 2 in Massachusetts.

-The breach was reported to multiple authorities, including the California Attorney General, Maine Attorney General, Massachusetts Attorney General, Texas Attorney General, Vermont Attorney General, and the U.S. Department of Health and Human Services.
+The breach was reported to multiple government agencies, including the California Attorney General, Maine Attorney General, Massachusetts Attorney General, Texas Attorney General, Vermont Attorney General, and the U.S. Department of Health and Human Services.
 The company notified affected consumers by U.S. mail on May 2, 2025.

 After discovering the breach, BayMark Health Services took steps to notify affected individuals by written letter via U.S. mail.
 The company also reported the incident to state and federal authorities, as required by law.
 While the specific details of the company’s response plan have not been disclosed, individuals whose information was involved should remain vigilant.